alistair23/METR4810-GodTeam/README.md

 METR4810-GodTeam
 ================

-The Git repo for Team one
+The Git Repo for Team one

 -----------------

-Currently code is divided in three folders:
+Currently code is divided in two folders:

-1. Firmware: Code for the microcontroller

-2. RaceControl: Off-board code for communication and car control
+1. Offboard Control:

-3. VisionPlanning: Computer vision and motion planning
+	- Computer vision

-RaceControl and VisionPlanning will be merged later
+	- Motion planning
+	- Off-board communication
+	- Car control

+2. Onboard Firmware:
+	- Used by the ATMega328 to drive the car

 Requirements:
 - Visual Studio 2012